ibm-cloud-docs/ContinuousDelivery/pipeline_composites.md

 ![Running a stage in a single app](images/composite_run_stage.png)

-To run all of the jobs in all of the apps that are in a space, click the **Deploy to *space*** icon in the space for the composite pipeline.
+To run every job in every app that is in a space, click the **Deploy to *space*** icon in the space for the composite pipeline.

 ![Running a stage in all apps](images/composite_run_space.png)